dominicaq/godot-compositor-gbuffer/README.md

 # Godot 4.5 Deferred Renderer

-A custom deferred rendering solution that provides an example of G-Buffer texture access using the forward+ rennderer.
+A custom deferred rendering solution that provides an example of G-Buffer texture access using the forward+ renderer.

 ## ⚠️ Important